spamdummy/tweet-classifier/README.md

 ```

 ##The Details
 Calling GetPage.getURLText grabs a webpage's text.
 The cPickle class is used for caching.
+At the moment cached files/pages are stored in /var/tmp (this may be an issue for Windows users?)

 ##Attributions
 * [Beautiful Soup](http://www.crummy.com/software/BeautifulSoup/)